dcmnts/isosplit-paper/isosplit.md

 In this article, we present a new density-based, scale-independent clustering technique that is suitable for situations where clusters are expected to be unimodal and can be separated from one another by hyperplanes.
 A cluster is considered unimodal if it is derived from a distribution that has a single peak of maximum density when projected onto any line.
 Thus, our assumption is that when any two adjacent clusters are projected onto the normal of a dividing hyperplane, they will form a 1D bimodal distribution with a split-point of lower density at the point of hyperplane intersection.
 Loosely speaking, this is the case when clusters are well-spaced and have convex shapes.

 In addition to being density-based, our technique has elements of agglomerative hierarchical clustering and involves the EM-style iterative approach of k-means.
-It uses a non-parametric procedure to separate 1D distributions based on a modified Hartigan's dip statistic [@hartigan1985dip, @other_hartigan1985dip] and isotonic regression, which don't require any adjustable parameters (with the exception of a statistical significance threshold).
+It uses a non-parametric procedure to separate 1D distributions based on a modified Hartigan's dip statistic [@hartigan1985dip, @hartigan1985algorithm] and isotonic regression [@barlow1972isotonic], which don't require any adjustable parameters (with the exception of a statistical significance threshold).
 In particular, no scale parameter is needed for density estimation.
 Moreover, since the core step of each iteration is 1D clustering applied to projections of data subsets onto lines, it overcomes the curse of dimensionality (the tradeoff being that we cannot handle clusters of arbitrary shape).

 We first describe an algorithm for splitting a 1D sample into unimodal clusters.
 This forms the basis of the $p$-dimensional clustering technique, Isosplit.
 We present simulations comparing Isosplit with standard clustering techniques.
 We also address computational efficiency and scaling properties.
 Finally, we summarize the results and discusses the limitations of the method.
 The appendices cover implementation details for the algorithms and the generation of synthetic datasets.